Thabeswar/Thabeswar/README.md

 I'm a 3rd-year Computer Science student at the University College of Engineering Villupuram (UCEV), Anna University.
 I’m passionate about solving real-world problems using AI and cloud technologies, and I love exploring the intersection of data, intelligence, and innovation.

-- 📚 Currently pursuing B.E. in Computer Science (CGPA: 8.35 till 5th semester)
+- 📚 Currently pursuing B.E. in Computer Science (CGPA: 8.5 till 5th semester)
 - 💡 Completed the GFG 160 Days Coding Challenge
 - 🔍 Exploring Kubernetes, Docker, and cloud-native technologies
-- 🚀 Actively looking for internship opportunities in AI, Cloud, and DevOps domains
+- 🚀 Actively looking for internship opportunities in AI and Cloud domains

 ## 💻 Technical Skills